nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Running Tests

 Method : Using IntelliJ JUnit test runner

-    To run all tests, right-click on the src/test/java/seedu folder to select the part to be tested and run as Junit in IDE.
+* To run all tests, right-click on the src/test/java/seedu folder to select the part to be tested and run as JUnit in IDE.

 Method : Using the text-ui-test runtest.bat or runtest.sh script

-    Before running the script, ensure that the data folder found in tp/build/libs is deleted.
+* Before running the script, ensure that the data folder found in tp/build/libs is deleted.
 This is in the event that the user intends to run the script multiple times for checking.
-    Failure to do so will result in the test to fail due to change in behaviour when duplicates are added.
+* Failure to do so will result in the test to fail due to change in behaviour when duplicates are added.

 ### Types of Tests
 There have two types of tests: